-There is no explicit prohibition of discrimination on the grounds of age and disability in the provisions of financial services.
-However, as the provision on fields of application of the Anti-discrimination Law is open to any area provided for by another law, it is to be expected that if another law governing financial services does insert a provision prohibiting discrimination, this will also be considered as falling under the Anti-discrimination Law.
+provision prohibiting discrimination, this will also be considered as falling under the Anti-discrimination Law.
 This type of services can also be considered as covered under Article 11 which provides for non-discrimination in the area of provision of goods and services.
-Differential treatment of people on the ground of age exists in practice,136 however no such case has been filed thus far.
+Differential treatment of people on the ground of age exists in practice,147 however no such case has been filed thus far.